icloud-ecnu/igniter/README.md

 ```

 ### Real Input Data
 You can provide data to be used with every inference request made by program in a JSON file.
 The program will use the provided data in a round-robin order when sending inference requests.
-Skip this section if you want to use random data, otherwise run the following command to generate a JSON file from a set of real pictures.
+Skip this section if you want to use random data for inference, otherwise run the following command to generate a JSON file from a set of real pictures.
+You need to prepare those real pictures and put them in a directory.
+In the addition, the name of the JSON file need to be the same as your model name.

 ```
 $ cd i-Gniter/Launch
-$ python3 ./data_transfer.py -c 1000 -d /your/pictures/abspath -j ./input_data -f your_file_name.json
+$ python3 ./data_transfer.py -c 1000 -d /your/pictures/directory -j ./input_data -f json_file_name.json
 ```

-### Modify the config.json file for inference
+### Modify The Config JSON File
 There is a config file for example:
 ```
 {